Frederick O. Prince: Personal life

 In Boston, they lived at 311 Beacon in the Back Bay.
 After the death of his wife in 1885, Prince married the widow of Samuel P. Blanc, a "distinguished member of the bar of New Orleans" in 1899.

 Frederick Prince died in Boston on June 6, 1899.

 Legacy

 A bust of Frederick Prince now stands in the Cushman Room of the Boston Public Library.

+He was awarded American Library Association Honorary Membership in 1879.